|

 return y;

-A variables declared in the calculator will be displayed in the Variables list.
+A variable declared in the calculator will be displayed in the Variables tab of the Inspector.
 Strings and arrays are also supported.
 See Data Types for a full list of supported data types.

 Functions

 010 Editor includes a number of functions for math operations, editing files, editing strings, and interacting with the interface.
 Most functions are similar to their C counterparts but have a capital first letter.
-The Printf function is supported and can be used for displaying output in the Output text area.
+The Printf function is supported and can be used for displaying text in the Output tab of the Output panel.
 For example:

 Printf( "Integer result = %d, String result = '%s'\n",